-This paid internship immerses you in Trackers Earth's unique method of teaching outdoor leadership and wilderness skills.
-You become a mentor, helping youth connect to nature in our award-winning Summer Camps.
-Through this internship and training program, you join the Trackers Village, learning about and living skills of land and community.
+This paid work-study program immerses you in Trackers Earth's unique method of teaching outdoors.
+You become a mentor, helping youth connect to nature in our award-winning Summer Camps and learn in our year-round outdoor programs for adults.

 My experience has pushed me and challenged me to grow in new and often frustrating and exhilarating ways.
 What appealed to me about Trackers versus other programs was the depth and diversity of skills taught to all ages.